Ati1707/FastRender/README.md

 # FastRender

 Not usable yet still work in progress.
+Started the project around mid february 2024.

 What is the purpose of this tool:
 The main focus will be on rendering performance.